College And Career Center

 Students should plan to apply EARLY in the school year.
 Students and families are ultimately responsible for checking with each college to make sure their application file is complete.

-Step One: Fill out the application
+Step Three: Fill out the application

 Step Four: Transcripts/Test Scores

-Current SAHS students should use Parchment to request transcripts by clicking on this link: www.parchment.com.
+Student that graduated prior to 2025 should use Parchment to request transcripts by clicking on this link: www.parchment.com.

 Use The Common App